 BBQ Liempo / PHP 71

-This is the same pork belly as above, but finished with a sweet-savory BBQ sauce.
-Price: PHP 71.
+The same pork belly, finished with a sweet-savory BBQ sauce.
+A smaller portion option priced at PHP 71.

 Bicol Express (Green Beans and Pork in Coconut Stew) / PHP 41–79